On the number of crossings and bouncings of a diffusion at a sticky threshold: Abstract

 \section{Abstract}

-We distinguish between three types of crossing behaviors at a sticky threshold for a one-dimensional sticky diffusion process and analyze the asymptotic properties of the three corresponding number of crossings statistics in case the process is sticky Brownian motion.
-To each type of crossings corresponds a distinct asymptotic regime of the statistic.
-Additionally, we consider three types of bouncing behavior as symmetric counterparts to crossing behaviors.
-The number of bouncings behaves similarly to its number of crossings counterpart when the process is sticky Brownian motion.
-From this we deduce the behavior of the number of bouncings of sticky--reflected Brownian motion.
-The results on crossings and bouncings are extended to sticky diffusions.
-As an application, we propose consistent estimators for the stickiness parameter of sticky diffusions and sticky--reflected Brownian motion.
+In this paper, we study the asymptotic behavior of the number of crossings by a one-dimensional diffusion of a threshold where the process exhibits stickiness.
+We distinguish three types of crossings and show that to each type corresponds a distinct asymptotic regime for the respective number of crossings statistic.
+We introduce notions of bouncing as the symmetric counterparts to crossings and show that the corresponding number of bouncings statistics share the same asymptotic properties as their crossings counterparts.
+We first prove the results for sticky Brownian motion, then extend them to sticky-reflected Brownian motion (where only bouncing is possible) and to sticky diffusions.
+As an application, we propose consistent estimators for the stickiness parameter of sticky diffusions and sticky-reflected Brownian motion.